deviceTRUST/demo-box/README.md

 ## Installation

+There is a single PowerShell script to install the Demo-Box.
+Please execute the following command in an elevated PowerShell Session.
+You can obviously check the file's content before execution.
+Safety first! :)

 ```powershell
 Invoke-Expression $((Invoke-WebRequest https://raw.githubusercontent.com/deviceTRUST/demo-box/main/dt-demo-box.ps1).content)
 ```

+The script will install everything required for your Demo-Box implementation.
+You'll be asked to restart the machine once finished

 ## License
 A valid license is required and needs to be added to the configuration before you can use the Demo-Box.
 Feel free to use your existing customer or NFR license.
 If you do not have a license you can use here, feel free to check out our community program (devicetrust.com/community) or see our website for an evaluation license: devicetrust.com/test-the-software.